 The Drugs and Addictive Behaviours Research Group has grown out of a long tradition of work on the neuropsychological effects of recreational drugs.
 We investigate the cognitive, behavioural and psychobiological effects of a range of illicit and licit drugs and in more recent years, behavioural addictions such as gambling.
 The group conducts empirical research into the effects of withdrawal from regular use and protracted abstinence, acute, subacute and hangover effects, predictors of use, abstinence and treatment evaluations.
-The group also work closely with the School of Psychology’s Cognition and Neuroscience Research Group, Health Promotion and Behaviour Research Group and the Psychology and Social Change Research Group, as well as the UEL Substance Use and Misuse Network.
+The group also work closely with the School of Psychology’s Cognition and Neuroscience Research Group, Health Promotion and Behaviour Research Group and the Mental Health and Social Change Research Group, as well as the UEL Substance Use and Misuse Network.

 - To conduct and disseminate high quality research which leads to the generation of new knowledge, wider public understanding and better policy and practice.